voxelvortex/TCG.py/README.md

 # TCG.py
-TCG is a API wrapper for the TCGplayer API written in python
+TCG is a API wrapper for the TCG Player API written in python

-This library was written to allow easier interaction with the TCGplayer API.
+This library was written to allow easier interaction with the TCG Player API.

+## Requirements

+- Python 3+

 ## Example